 Understanding model governance

-Model governance is the structured approach to managing multiple compliance models.
+Model governance in banking is the structured approach to managing multiple compliance models.
 These models typically consist of three key components: information inputs (data and assumptions), processing (calculations and theories) and reporting (outputs).
 An effective modeling system can support better decision-making within your organization with reliable model outputs.
 Leveraging these accurate and reliable models will allow you to allocate resources efficiently, adapt to changes and gain a competitive advantage.

 Effective model governance involves multiple stakeholders across the institution: